Quaran-Team/client-Amazin/README.md

 ******

-We did not use create-react-app from command line but we did use react to conjure up our HTML, CSS, and JavaScript.
+We did not use create-react-app from command line, but we did use react to conjure up our HTML, CSS, and JavaScript.
-It is configured via webpack and package.json using node modules.
+It is configured via webpack and package. json using node modules.
-We limited the number of external ibraries and frameworks as much as possible.
+We limited the number of external libraries and frameworks as much as possible.
-Due to time constraints some parts ore just static mocks, while others are fully dynamic.
+Due to time constraints some parts are just static mocks, while others are fully dynamic.

 to see it live
 [link](www.wherewhenever we deploy. com)